beyondstorage/go-storage/docs/rfcs/700-config-features-and-defaultpairs-via-connection-string.md

 The format of default pair in connection string is the `key=value` pairs:

 - `key` is the global or service pair name defined in `toml` and the format SHOULD be exactly the same.
-- Operation has a different set of default pairs.
-Pairs in operation pair list will share the same default value if have the same name .
+- Operation has a different set of defaultable pairs.
+Defaultable pairs with the same name will share the default value.

 A valid connection string containing default pairs could be:

 - `s3://bucket_name/prefix?credential=hmac:xxxx:xxxx&server_side_encryption=xxxx&strorage_class=xxxx`

-Also, users can configure the default pair during initialization in the way of `WithXxx()`.
+Also, users can configure the defaultable pair during initialization in the way of `WithXxx()`.

 The connection string above is equivalent to: